Sister Betty Schumacher

 Sister Betty’s emphasis on hospitality and stability is not surprising considering that she has been a Benedictine sister of the St. Gertrude’s community since 1969.
 “The monastic community has been a huge influence on my life,” says Sister Betty.

 Growing up in nearby Grangeville, Idaho, she was also educated by the Benedictine sisters.
-The eldest of ten children of German Catholic parents, she attended Saints Peter and Paul school where she was in the first 8th grade class of Sister Clarissa Goeckner, now the prioress.
-Attending high school at Saint Gertrude’s Academy, it was the sisters’ sense of fun that inspired her to consider religious life.
+The eldest of ten children of German Catholic parents, she attended Saints Peter and Paul school where she was in the first 8th grade class of Sister Clarissa Goeckner, a former prioress.
+While attending Sts.
+Peter and Paul School, it was the sisters’ sense of fun that inspired her to consider religious life.
 “I saw the humanness in them,” recalls Sister Betty.
 “I thought, ‘They just have a great time together.’
 I have experienced struggles throughout the years; however what keeps me here is a group of women that share a common vision and common values.”

 Sister Betty began teaching elementary school and over the course of ten years taught in Boise, Pocatello and Grangeville.
 She became principal of Saints Peter and Paul when her little brother entered first grade.